tsmith512/bframes/content/docs/cookbook/live/clipping.md

     }
   });

-  previewTimeCapture.addEventListener('click', (e) => {
+  // Grab the time into the preview where the user is, fill in the form previewTimeCapture.addEventListener('click', (e) => {
     e.preventDefault();
     previewStart.value = Math.floor(video.currentTime);
   });

+  // Generate the clip URL.
+We'll need the video ID, the offset of the preview
-  previewGenerateUrl.addEventListener('click', (e) => {
+  // and the time into the preview where the user marked. previewGenerateUrl.addEventListener('click', (e) => {
     if (!previewStart.value) {
       clipBaseUrl.innerText = 'Need a start time';